RaffaDNDM/Cyber-Security/Hacking/code_injector/README.md

 <img src="output.png" width="500" alt="output"><br>
 To check which parameters you can insert, you can type the command:
 <pre lang="bash"><code>python3 code_interceptor.py --help </code></pre>
 The program must run with superuser privileges and can work only on HTTP web pages.
+Starting from this program, you can modify or add HTML tags, by changing <code></body></code> with another tag.